- Home

 df_historical=df_historical.head(10),

-The application can pass text, DataFrame, or even Graph to the function and xlwings will generate the excel report file based on the look and feel of the template file.
+The application can pass text, DataFrames, or even Graphs to the function and xlwings will generate the excel report file based on the look and feel of the template file.

 Prerequisite

-Please contact your Refinitiv's representative to help you to access Refinitiv Workspace/Eikon credentials.
-You can generate/manage the AppKey by following the steps in Eikon Data API Quick Start page.
+Please contact your Refinitiv's representative to help you to access Refinitiv Workspace credentials.
+You can generate/manage the AppKey by follow the steps on "Desktop - Eikon or Refinitiv Workspace" section of RD Library - Python Quickstart page.

 Running the Notebook example.